This page was last reviewed on January 23, 2018.

-View the Village’s Long Term Water Supply Strategy, June 2016 and other water plans and studies on the Village’s drinking water system.
+View the Long Term Water Supply Strategy, Watershed Management Plan, and other water plans and studies on the Village’s drinking water system.

 Cumberland’s drinking water comes from five lakes located in the Cumberland Creek and Perseverance Creek sub-watersheds as well as a ground source at Coal Creek Historic Park.
 On average, 1500m3 is drawn from the reservoirs each day and 600m3 is drawn from the well.